TheM1ddleM1n/Waddle/README.md

 ---

 ## 📝 Changelog

+### [6.12] — Compass
+- Compass module added to Display — sliding tape shows a 90° arc of cardinal and intercardinal labels
+- Live heading readout in the top-right corner of the widget (e.g. `NNE 22°`) (via player yaw)
+- Auto-hides when pointer lock is not active (i.e. outside of gameplay)
+- Drag position persists across sessions via localStorage

 ### [6.11] — Chat Mute
 - Chat Mute module added to Utilities — silently suppresses all incoming chat messages